 By thinking outside of the box and venturing away from boring emails or pricey advertisements, you can potentially spend less money while making more of an impact.
-Here is a list of some of my favorite grassroots marketing examples from the pros, plus a few tips from around the web.
+Here is a list of some of the most creative grassroots marketing examples from the pros, plus a few tips from around the web.

 Lori Cheek, Founder, Cheekd

-To spread awareness of my dating app, I post my card on the Citibike (NYC’s bike sharing program) baskets, inside of the subway cars, movie ads on the platforms, the back of bathroom stalls, and I even tag noticeable existing street art.
-I’ll leave the cards in the sugar stacks at Starbucks, drop them into people’s shopping bags, hoods, pockets, etc. I’ve even slid a few into dating books at Barnes and Noble to see what kind of traffic they’d drive.
+To spread awareness of my dating app, I post my card on Citi Bike (New York City’s bike sharing program) baskets, inside of subway cars, on movie ads on the platforms, on the back of bathroom stalls, and I even tag noticeable existing street art.
+I’ll leave the cards in the sugar stacks at Starbucks and drop them into people’s shopping bags, hoods, pockets and so on.
+I’ve even slid a few into dating books at Barnes & Noble to see what kind of traffic they’d drive.
 I’ve had people send me messages that say things like, “I found your card riding uptown on the 6 train” or “I don’t know how this card ended up in my pocket, but I’m intrigued.”

 David Mulqueen, Project Manager, Odd Dog Media

 We send our recruitment team to college campuses around the country.
-Upon landing on campus each week, our recruiters make energetic, enthusiastic, and almost over the top classroom announcements to the largest lecture halls on campus.
+Upon landing on campus each week, our recruiters make energetic, enthusiastic and almost over-the-top classroom announcements to the largest lecture halls on campus.
 They research classes ahead of time to find the most suited and follow each announcement with a signup sheet that includes promotional flyers about the program.
-With a weekly budget of $200 for supplies, we could easily generate up to 1500 leads a week.
+With a weekly budget of $200 for supplies, we could generate up to 1,500 leads a week easily.

 Brandon Young, Payless Power